msimpsonnz/msft-misc/README.md

 ```
 ## Azure Function to process Encoding Job

-I created a new [repo](https://github.com/msimpsonnz/MediaServices.Demo) that has a Function with Event Grid trigger from a blob that queues up a Media Services Encoding job.
+I created this repo that has a Function with Event Grid trigger from a blob that queues up a Media Services Encoding job.

-## Event Grid for Blob

-Now I need an Event Grid subscription to to trigger an Azure Functions to kick of the encoding.

 #### Storage Account Function
 ```